cambiotraining/spatial-transcriptomics/materials/10-VisiumExample.md

 ## Loading Visium Data into Seurat
 To load Visium data into Seurat, you can use the `Load10X_Spatial` function.
 This function reads the Visium data from a specified directory and creates a Seurat object.
 In this example we are loading a Visium HD 3' dataset.
 Seurat supports loading 3' datasets through a developmental feature.
 Please note that this is still experimental and may not work for all datasets.
 We need to load additional libraries to handle this type of data.
-We are going to use a zebrafish dataset from 10x Genomics, which can be found [here](https://www.10xgenomics.com/resources/datasets/zebrafish-head-3-1-standard-3-0-0).
+We are going to use a dataset from 10x Genomics, which can be found [here](https://www.10xgenomics.com/resources/datasets/zebrafish-head-3-1-standard-3-0-0).
+This is a Visium HD 3' dataset of a zebrafish head section.
 It comes with pre-segmented data, which we will use int this case to avoid using binned data and having to deconvolute it.
 Please make sure the relevant directories have been unzipped.
 Make sure that both the `binned_outputs` and `spatial` directories are uncompressed as well as the `segmented_outputs` directory for pre-segmented high-resolution data.
-To keep our dataset small enough to run on a standard laptop, we will only loadthe segmented polygons data.
+To keep our dataset small enough to run on a standard laptop, we will only load the segmented polygons data.

 ```r
 library(Seurat)